rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 assume that the scope of an operation always has a well known starting point, which will be referred to as its **defining node**.

-Based on that one can conclude, that the scope of an operation can not include any of the nodes that were visited before the operation's defining nodes was visited (i.e. none-of those nodes that are presequent to the defining node).
+Based on that, one can conclude that the scope of an operation can not include any of the nodes that were visited before the operation's defining nodes was visited (i.e. none-of those nodes that are presequent to the defining node).
 Because of that, the scope of an operation can only be a subset of those nodes